-The Winters Police Department does not sell nor participate in the trading of our Department patch; however, we do offer for sale our collectible “Pink Patch” to support breast cancer awareness and research and our collectible “Blue Patch” to support autism awareness.
-Each Patch is available for $10.00
+The Winters Police Department does not sell nor participate in the trading of our regularly issued uniform Department patch; however, we do offer for sale our collectible “Pink Patch” to support breast cancer awareness and research and our collectible “Blue Patch” to support autism awareness.
+Each collectable patch is available for $10.00

 To purchase a Winters Police Department Breast Cancer Awareness "Pink Patch" or Autism Awareness "Blue Patch", please stop by the Public Safety Facility.
 Patches will also be available at upcoming community events while the limited supplies last.